POLICY FAQ — WHERE I STAND

 - Should preventative care be emphasized nationally?

 Yes.
 Prevention reduces long-term costs and improves quality of life.
+I purpose a system I call "Universal Wellness Care" which would cover every single U.S. Citizen.

 - Should veterans’ healthcare be strengthened?